Strategies to manage human factors in mixed reality helicopter pilot training: a systematic literature review: Introduction

 \section{Introduction}

-\IEEEPARstart{M}{ixed} reality (MR) technologies are increasingly transforming training environments across a variety of sectors where high-fidelity, immersive simulations are critical to safety and skill development.
+Mixed reality (MR) technologies are increasingly transforming training environments across a variety of sectors where high-fidelity, immersive simulations are critical to safety and skill development.
 Unlike virtual reality (VR), which places users entirely within a virtual environment, MR blends virtual and physical elements, allowing users to interact with both simultaneously.
-Both MR and VR appears to offer advantages by providing realistic simulations that support skill acquisition \cite{Kini24} without requiring physical presence in high-risk environments, such as aviation \cite{Song21, Torrence22, Cross22, Pechlivanis23}, chemical plants \cite{Srinivasan22}, and medical \cite{Song21}.
-Within the scope of aviation training, helicopter flight training, which traditionally relies on full flight simulators (FFS) with costly projection systems could significantly benefit from MR head-mounted displays (HMDs) due to their immersive capabilities and potential for cost efficiency \cite{Cross22, Pechlivanis23}.
+Both MR and VR offer advantages for immersive training \citep{Kini24}; however, this review is primarily concerned with MR head-mounted displays (HMDs), given their ability to integrate virtual content with real-world environments and their emerging, yet still underdefined role within aviation training standards.
+Aviation training, which traditionally relies on full flight simulators (FFS) with costly projection systems, could significantly benefit from MR HMDs due to their immersive capabilities and potential for cost efficiency \citep{Cross22, Pechlivanis23}.
+This review focuses specifically on helicopter flight training, as it is currently the only domain in which regulatory bodies have begun to define explicit conditions for the use of HMD-based simulation systems.
+Recent updates to certification frameworks by the European Union Aviation Safety Agency (EASA) have introduced requirements for VR HMD-based visual systems in helicopter simulation contexts \citep{EASA23}, providing an initial regulatory foundation for HMD integration.
+Accordingly, helicopter training provides a policy-relevant entry point for evaluating MR-based simulation while highlighting the absence of equivalent MR standards.

-Although MR HMDs show a significant promise to complement or even replace existing simulators, they are underexplored by regulatory bodies, with a need for qualification requirements and validation standards to be established.
-Recent high-end HMDs, like Varjo’s extended reality (XR) series \cite{Varjo}, reach near eye-limiting pixel-per-degree passthrough and integrate eye tracking for gaze-triggered autofocus, moving MR closer to FFS visual demands \cite{Cross22, Fussell24, Kimura24, Kini24}.
-Key performance markers—wide field-of-view (FOV) \cite{Song21, Cross22}, low latency \cite{Song21}, and high resolution \cite{Cross22, Botha24}—distinguish “advanced” from consumer-grade devices.
+Although MR HMDs show significant promise to complement or even replace existing simulators, they remain underexplored within regulatory frameworks, with a need for qualification requirements and validation standards to be established.
+Recent high-end HMDs, like Varjo’s extended reality (XR) series \citep{Varjo}, reach near eye-limiting pixel-per-degree passthrough and integrate eye tracking for gaze-triggered autofocus, moving MR closer to FFS visual demands \citep{Cross22, Fussell24, Kimura24, Kini24}.
+Key performance markers such as wide field-of-view (FOV) \citep{Song21, Cross22}, low latency \citep{Song21}, and high resolution \citep{Cross22, Botha24} distinguish “advanced” from consumer-grade devices.
+While several findings discussed throughout this review may also be applicable to fixed-wing pilot training due to shared HMD-related perceptual, ergonomic, and simulation-design considerations, fixed-wing simulation is not the primary focus of this paper because equivalent HMD-specific regulatory guidance has not yet been established; however, the findings may help inform future fixed-wing MR HMD research.